psychtek/ContainR/README.md

 A set of functions that I found handy during the development of the [repliCATS pipeline](https://replicats.research.unimelb.edu.au/) that I’ve ported into this package.
-The key problems to irreproducibility of data in research is missing *documentation*, *version control* and *containerization*. `ContainR` seeks to address the container issue by making it easier to develop the environment for a R project.

 ## Overview

+The key problems to irreproducibility of data in research is missing *documentation*, *version control* and *containerization*. `ContainR` seeks to address the container issue by making it easier to create the environment for a R project in a docker image without the need for in depth understanding of docker.
+The final product is a docker recipe and image with documented metadata for computational reproducibility.

-The package ports the [rocker-versioned](https://github.com/rocker-org/rocker-versioned2) Rstudio stacks and basic [Docker](https://docs.docker.com/reference/) commands to R. Based on whatever Rstudio project is currently active, it allows the user to create a Dockerfile with choices to include attached CRAN packages (including Github packages), include Python (Pandas and Numpy) and launch the Rstudio container in a browser.
+The package ports the [rocker-versioned](https://github.com/rocker-org/rocker-versioned2) Rstudio stacks and basic [Docker](https://docs.docker.com/reference/) commands to R. Based on whatever Rstudio project is currently active, it allows the user to create a Dockerfile with choices to include attached CRAN packages (including Github packages), include Python, Julia, jupyter, Pandoc etc. and launch the Rstudio container in a browser.

-Once the image has baked any additional packages into the base Rocker stack the dockerfile and scripts can be saved for distribution and the image pushed to [DockerHub](https://hub.docker.com/).
-When a **ContainR session** is launched, your local config settings can also *cloned* into the session.
-R environment secrets are also available for access during the session.
+Once the image has baked any additional packages into the base Rocker stack, the dockerfile can be saved for distribution and the image pushed to [DockerHub](https://hub.docker.com/).
+When a **ContainR session** is launched, your local config settings can also *cloned* into the session for previewing before hard coding the package directory into the docker image.

 It is currently a work in progress and welcome any [issues and comments](https://github.com/psychtek/ContainR/issues).